jarviscanada/jarvis_data_eng_GauthamanGnanasekaran/README.md

 # Gauthaman Gnanasekaran .
 Jarvis Consulting

 I am an Electrical Engineering graduate from Carleton University with a post-graduate certificate  in Database Application Development from Seneca with prior experience as a full-stack developer.
+I am currently working in Teranet as a software developer mainly prioritising in fixing defects for the application.
+Some of my noticeable acclompishments while working include increasing space and time complexity in fetching large filings.
 Previously, I worked at Cancard INC as a full stack developer working on a database normalization project with a tight completion timeline.
 In doing so, I learned to thrive in a fast paced environment,  communicate with diverse stakeholders, and grasp new technical concepts quickly.
 I am hoping to find a place to develop my career further as a backend software engineer.

 ## Skills

-**Proficient:** Java, JavaScript, React, Agile/Scrum, Git
+**Proficient:** Java, Groovy, JavaScript, React, Agile/Scrum, Git

 **Competent:** SQL, Node.js, SpringBoot, HTML, CSS